algattik/DataSpaceConnector/terraform.md

 If the PR author has reason to expect that the PR may break cloud tests, they should configure credentials for an Azure environment on their fork and provision Azure resources.
 This will cause the cloud testing workflow to run on their fork (outside of PR checks).
 The author should attach evidence of the cloud testing workflow run to the PR.

 Alternatively, the reviewer from the upstream repository may pull the PR into a temporary branch on the upstream repository in order to trigger the cloud testing workflow (outside of PR checks).
+This should only be done after careful inspection that the code is not leaking credentials.

 ## Deploying an Azure environment